codeceptjs/CodeceptJS/docs/parallel.md

 }
 ```

-Inside `event.all.result` you can obtain test results from all workers, so you can customize report:
+Inside `event.all.result` you can obtain test results from all workers, so you can customize the report:

 ```js
 workers.on(event.all.result, (status, completedTests, wotkerStats) => {